Kim Foxx: 2020 election

 Foxx announced on November 19, 2019, that she would run for re-election.
 She faced three competitors in the Democratic Party primary: Bill Conway, Bob Fioretti, and Donna More.
 Ahead of the primary, Foxx had been endorsed by several progressive organizations, labor unions, and state-wide elected officials.
 Her campaign's largest donors were Michael Sacks, Fred Eychaner, SEIU, Chicago Federation of Labor, and EMILY's List; a Super-PAC supporting her campaign also received a $2 million donation from George Soros.
 She won the primary election on March 17, 2020, with 50.19% of the vote.
 Relative to the 2016 election, she maintained a high level of support in the county's majority-African American neighborhoods and lost some support in white neighborhoods (especially in Chicago's northwest side and in suburban Cook County).
 In the November 3, 2020 general election, she defeated Republican candidate Pat O'Brien with 54.1% of the vote and was re-elected to a four-year term.

-Cook County State's Attorney (2016–present)
+Cook County State's Attorney (2016–2024)

 Bail and pretrial detention reforms

 In March 2017, shortly after taking office, Foxx announced that the State's Attorney's office would no longer pursue keeping certain detainees in jail because they are unable to post the bail amount of $1000.
-Foxx expressed support for the proposed Bail Reform Act, testifying in favor of it at the Illinois General Assembly despite opposition to the bill from the Illinois State’s Attorneys’ Association.
+Foxx expressed support for the proposed Bail Reform Act, testifying in favor of it at the Illinois General Assembly despite opposition to the bill from the Illinois State's Attorneys' Association.
 The legislation passed in June 2017 and removed the requirement to post cash bail for those charged with minor crimes.
 That same month, Foxx's office announced that prosecutors would no longer request pretrial detention for those charged with low-level nonviolent offenses in court.